-How many different ways can you boil water?
-While a traditional tea kettle may be adequate for most tea drinkers, electric kettles offer several advantages over their stovetop counterparts.
-Some can be set to specific temperatures to help maximize the flavor of certain tea varieties, while others can be controlled with a smartphone app or set to run automatically on a set schedule.
+Many electric models can be set to specific temperatures to help maximize the flavor of certain tea varieties, while others can be controlled with a smartphone app or set to run automatically on a set schedule.
 And all, of course, can be used without a stove.
-Here are some of the best electric kettles on the market, whether your looking for something simple or a high-tech gadget that takes your tea to another level.
+Here are some of the best electric kettles on the market, whether you’re looking for something simple or a high-tech gadget that takes your tea to the next level.

-The Cuisinart CPK-17 PerfecTemp is everything you need in an electric kettle, especially because the 1.7-liter reservoir can be brought to a boil in just a few minutes.
-If boiling is a little hotter than you like your tea, the one-touch controls make it easy for you to select one of six pre-set temperatures.
-This allows you to heat your water to 160 degrees Fahrenheit (71 degrees Celsius) for delicate teas, or 200 degrees (93.3 Celsius) if you’re using a French press.
-The kettle also has a 30-minute warming feature — so you don’t have to reheat your water when you go for that second cup of tea — and a two-minute “memory,” allowing you to remove the kettle from the base without losing any heat.
+The Cuisinart CPK-17 PerfecTemp (as featured on Cuisine’s best electric kettle list) is everything you need in an electric kettle.
+The 1.7-liter reservoir can be brought to a boil in just a few minutes.
+And, if boiling is a little hotter than you like your tea, the one-touch controls make it easy for you to select one of six preset temperatures.
+This allows you to heat your water to 160 degrees Fahrenheit (71 degrees Celsius) for delicate teas or 200 degrees (93.3 Celsius) if you’re using a French press.
+The kettle also has a 30-minute warming feature — so you don’t have to reheat your water when you go for that second cup — and a two-minute “memory,” allowing you to remove the kettle from the base without losing any heat.

-The Bonavita Gooseneck Kettle is the smallest kettle on this list, with its one-liter reservoir, but its pint-sized build allows it to outperform the rest of the pack in terms of precision.
-Instead of pre-set temperature buttons, the Bonativa can be adjusted by 1-degree increments ranging between 140 and 212 degrees Fahrenheit (60 to 100 degrees Celsius).
+The Bonavita Gooseneck Kettle is the smallest kettle on this list with its one-liter reservoir, but its pint-sized build allows it to outperform the rest of the pack in terms of precision.
+Instead of preset temperature buttons, the Bonavita can be adjusted by 1-degree increments ranging between 140 and 212 degrees Fahrenheit (60 to 100 degrees Celsius).
 The device also has a real-time temperature display and can hold its temperature for up to an hour.
 The Bonavita Gooseneck Kettle also has a count-up timer, so you know just how long you’ve been steeping your tea.